 (8) Regulatory.

-(9) Technological.
+(9) Technological

-(h) “Contemporary methods” means any methodological aspect involved with developing an IRP that represents the best practice of the electric industry to improve the quality of an IRP.

-(i) “Demand-side management program” or “DSM program” means a utility program designed to implement demand response, energy efficiency, or both.
+(h) “Demand-side management program” or “DSM program” means a utility program designed to implement demand response, energy efficiency, or both.

-(j) “Demand response” means a reduction in demand for limited intervals of time, such as during peak electricity usage or emergency conditions.
+(i) “Demand response” means a reduction in demand for limited intervals of time, such as during peak electricity usage or emergency conditions.

-(k) “Demand-side resource” means one or more demand-side management programs.
+(j) “Demand-side resource” means one or more demand-side management programs.

-(l) “Director” means an employee of the commission designated as the IRP director by the commission’s agency head appointed under IC 8-1-1-2(d).
+(k) “Director” means an employee of the commission designated as the IRP director by the commission’s agency head appointed under IC 8-1-1-2(d).

-(m) “Distributed generation” means an electrical generating facility located at or near a customer’s point of use, ten megawatts or less and connected at a voltage less than or equal to 60 kilovolts, which may be connected in parallel operation to the utility system.
+(l) “Distributed generation” means an electrical generating facility located at or near a customer’s point of use, which may be connected in parallel operation to the utility system.

-(n) “DSM costs” refers to all expenses incurred by a utility in a given year for operation of a DSM program, whether the cost is capitalized or expensed.
+(m) “DSM costs” refers to all expenses incurred by a utility in a given year for operation of a DSM program, whether the cost is capitalized or expensed.
 Expenses include, but are not limited to, the following:

 (1) Administration.